josekun13/Becker-test-version/README.md

 [Becker video](https://youtu.be/0lUVMNjOlis).

 ## Operation
-These is the boot sequence of Becker.
+These is the boot sequence of Becker:

 1. Put Becker in vertical position, ( this is because the IMU need this angle as reference).

-1. Start the roscore (note: the next steps need to be made in as super user):
+1. Start the roscore (note: the next steps need to be made in as super user).

 1. Start the encodernode.